tnichols217/notes/ARTS 302/Readings/Ching/5 - Circulation.md

 	- **Flush**: Flat with the separation plane
 	- **Projected**: Protruded from the separation plane
 	- **Recessed**: Recessed from the separation plane
+- Can also be characterized by relative location on the plane
+-

 ## Configuration of the Path